derhansen/sf_event_mgt/Documentation/ForEditors/Registrationfield/Index.rst

          **Please note**: The default template just uses HTML5 input types.
 You might want to extend that to use a JavaScript datetimepicker instead.

+ - :Field:
+         Prefill with frontend user data

+   :Description:
+         Field will be prefilled with value of selected frontend user data.